Ring Size Chart | How to Choose Your Perfect Ring Size | GLDN

 - This option gives you a reliable size, because jewelers in the United States use the same standard sizes.
 Even if you’re out of the US, your local jeweler should have a sizing conversion chart to standard US ring sizing.

-- Don’t forget to check jewelry shops at the mall—this is an easy way to get your ring size if you’re already there to return those shoes that didn’t work out.
+- Don’t forget to check jewelry shops at the mall!
+This is an easy way to get your ring size if you’re already there to return those shoes that didn’t work out—our sneakiest tip for how to determine your ring size.

 Accuracy: Most reliable